planetlambert/turing/GUIDE.md

 - Attempting to learn this paper as a non-mathematician makes me want to get a deeper understanding of the history of math/logic (probably via [Frege to Gödel](https://www.amazon.com/Frege-Godel-Mathematical-1879-1931-Sciences/dp/0674324498))
 - The appendix is a great segue to Church's [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus), which will probably be my next project.
 - [Self-reference](https://en.wikipedia.org/wiki/Self-reference) is a fascinating concept.
 I hear [Douglas Hofstadter's](https://en.wikipedia.org/wiki/Douglas_Hofstadter) books are the best resource on this topic.
+- It is interesting that the modern formulation of the [halting problem](https://en.wikipedia.org/wiki/Halting_problem) is nowhere to be found in this paper.
+There seem to be many research offshoots that stem from Turing.